 Also, if you have only specific brushes that you want to use without pressure sensitivity, this allows you to create a special brush that’s specifically designed to not have pressure sensitivity.

-You can choose it and draw with it anytime you need without always messing with your app settings.
+You can draw with it anytime you need to without always messing with your app settings.
 Keep in mind that this doesn’t apply to Procreate Pocket because pressure sensitivity doesn’t work in Procreate Pocket in most cases.

 Here are the steps to take: